-About the projectHelp combat the negative psychological effects of scamsIf you are keen to pursue a career in business and behavioural psychology and motivated to address illegal and unethical behaviours in the industry, the University of South Australia – Australia’s University of Enterprise – is offering a hands-on project-based Doctor of Philosophy within Centre for Markets, Values and Inclusion (CMVI), in partnership The ANZ Bank.
+About this projectHelp combat the negative psychological effects of scamsIf you are keen to pursue a career in business and behavioural psychology and motivated to address illegal and unethical behaviours in the industry, the University of South Australia – Australia’s University of Enterprise – is offering a hands-on project-based Doctor of Philosophy within Centre for Markets, Values and Inclusion (CMVI), in partnership The ANZ Bank.

 Financial scams have become increasingly prevalent, exploiting technological advancements to target individuals across all demographics.
 These scams not only result in significant financial losses but also foster a pervasive sense of mistrust within communities, undermining confidence in legitimate financial institutions and digital platforms.